neelkamath/crystal-skull/README.md

 ## Contributing

-The specification of the HTTP API is an OpenAPI v3 document located [here](spec.oas3.json).
+The specification of the HTTP API, `spec.oas3.json`, is an OpenAPI v3 document.

 CI/CD is setup to automatically update the hosted documentation and development server for all commits to the `master` branch which have passed the tests.

-When updating the version of Kotlin used, update the plugin version in the [build file](build.gradle.kts) as well as the Docker images used in the [CI/CD file](.gitlab-ci.yml).
+When updating the version of Kotlin used, update the plugin version in the [build file](build.gradle.kts), the Docker images used in the [CI/CD file](.gitlab-ci.yml), and the version stated to install in the [installation document](docs/installation.md).

 ## Credits